fatemeebrahimzadeh/MovieMaven/README.md

 Git Hooks
 This project uses Husky to enforce commit conventions and prevent pushes to the master branch.
 Before you make a commit, Husky will run a pre-commit hook to ensure that your commit message follows the format type(scope): message, where type is one of the following:

-build: Changes which affect CI configuration files and scripts
+build: Changes which affect CI configuration files and scripts,
-chore: Changes which aren't user-facing
+chore: Changes which aren't user-facing,
-enh: Changes which improve a feature
+enh: Changes which improve a feature,
-docs: Changes which affect documentation
+docs: Changes which affect documentation,
-feat: Changes which introduce a new feature
+feat: Changes which introduce a new feature,
-fix: Changes which patch a bug
+fix: Changes which patch a bug,
-perf: changes which improve performance
+perf: changes which improve performance,
-refactor: Changes which neither fix a bug nor add a feature
+refactor: Changes which neither fix a bug nor add a feature,
-revert: Changes which revert a previous commit
+revert: Changes which revert a previous commit,
-style: Changes which don't affect code logic, such as white-spaces, formatting, missing semi-colons
+style: Changes which don't affect code logic, such as white-spaces, formatting, missing semi-colons,
 test: Changes which add missing tests or correct existing tests

 scope is optional and should be used when the change affects a specific part of the codebase. message should be a short, descriptive summary of the change.